jamespfennell/transiter/README.md

 This will show that there are no transit systems installed.
 The next step is install one!

-**NY/NJ PATH train**:
+**San Francisco area BART**:

 ```
-transiter install -f us-ny-path systems/us-ny-path.yaml
+transiter install us-ca-bart
 ```

 **New York City subway**: If you have an [MTA API key](https://api.mta.info/#/landing):

 ```
-transiter install --arg mta_api_key=$MTA_API_KEY -f us-ny-subway systems/us-ny-subway.yaml
+transiter install --arg mta_api_key=$MTA_API_KEY us-ny-subway
 ```

 In either case, the server logs will show that GTFS feed updates are happening,
     and the HTTP API will be populated with data.
-If you installed the NYC subway, to get data about the Rockefeller Center station visit:
+If you installed the BART, you can get data about the Embarcadero station by visiting:

 ```
-localhost:8080/systems/us-ny-subway/stops/D15
+localhost:8080/systems/us-ca-bart/stops/place_EMBR
 ```

 ## Development guide

-This is a guide for those who are interested in developing Transiter.
+This is a guide for people who are interested in developing Transiter.
-PRs are very welcome.
+PRs are very welcome!

 ### Dev requirements

 The basic requirements are the same as for running Transiter,
-    Postgres 14+ and Go 1.18+.
+    Postgres 14+ with PostGIS and Go 1.18+.
 Additionally, the project uses the [command runner tool Just](https://just.systems).
 Installing Just is optional: as an alternative,
     you can always manually run the commands in the justfile.